Your browser does not support the running script, you cannot get a perfect browsing

 Silk Road Exploration: Journey Through the Western Regions' 36 Kingdoms

 In ancient times, the Silk Road served not only as a bridge for trade between East and West but also as a convergence of cultures, religions, and dreams.
-Today, we invite you to embark on this legendary journey, following in our footsteps to explore the mysterious and enchanting Western Regions (西域), experiencing an adventure that transcends time.
+Today, we invite you to follow in our footsteps to explore the mysterious and enchanting Western Regions (西域), experiencing adventure that transcends time.

 You Can Experience “Must-see & Must-do” with This Tour